 It is worth noting that if you want club lounge access for free in London, book a standard room at the InterContinental Park Lane in London via our luxury travel concierge (rates tend to range from £200 GBP to £500 GBP for the base room depending on the day and the season) and you will get a guaranteed room upgrade and free Club Lounge access, which includes: breakfast, afternoon tea, and evening drinks and canapés.
 At InterContinental O2 London, we can also offer big discounts on the Club Lounge with any booking at this hotel via our luxury travel concierge.

 The central London Park Lane InterContinental has a great spa and large gym but no pool.
 The InterContinental O2 has a gorgeous pool ideal for couples and families (they have specific times allocated to children so adults can have quiet time too.
 So if you want a weekend away and are not bothered by central London shopping or hopping on a riverboat, the O2 definitely has the better facilities on this score.

 I love both of these properties.
 Both offer complete luxury and some of the best Club Lounges in London.
-For me, the location of the InterContinental in Central London is far better and the Club Lounge bathed in sunshine makes this hotel an absolute favourite of mine when it comes to club lounges.
+For me, the location of the InterContinental in Central London is far better, and the Club Lounge bathed in sunshine makes this hotel an absolute favorite of mine when it comes to club lounges.
 The newly refurbished rooms are also really lovely.